webits-labs/webits-labs.github.io/discoverupdatesquick.md

 ## Story:
-In a recent thread about keeping apps/system files updated using Discover Store; A redditor recently dropped a comment about updating their apps using Discover, without having to switch back and forth from Desktop mode
+In a recent thread about keeping apps/system files updated using Discover Store; A redditor recently dropped a comment^1 about updating their apps using Discover, without having to switch back and forth from Desktop mode
 Their solution was tested and it works just as expected and can be accomplished as follows

 ## Steps: